-If you confirm to me in writing before Friday 1et January 2015 [sic] that you wish to have a hearing, your case will be referred without delay to the Court of Arbitration of Sport (CAS) in Lausanne, Switzerland for a hearing to be conducted at your election in accordance with one of the following procedures:
+If you confirm to me in writing before Friday 1^e January 2015 [sic] that you wish to have a hearing, your case will be referred without delay to the Court of Arbitration of Sport (CAS) in Lausanne, Switzerland for a hearing to be conducted at your election in accordance with one of the following procedures:

 - (1) before a sole CAS arbitrator sitting as a first instance hearing panel pursuant to LAAF Rule 38.3.
 The case will be prosecuted by the LAAF and the decision will be subject to an appeal to CAS in accordance with Rule 42; or - (2) before a CAS Panel as a single hearing, with the agreement of WADA and any other anti-doping organisation with a right of appeal, in accordance with Rule 38.19.
-The decision rendered will not be subject to an appeal. [...]". - 18.
-On 31 December 2015, the Athlete confirmed with the IAAF by email that she wanted her case to be referred to the Court of Arbitration for Sport (the "CAS") and that she preferred a hearing "before a CAS Panel as a single hearing, with the agreement of WADA and any other anti-doping organization with a right of appeal, in accordance with Rule 38.19 and the decision rendered will not be subject to an appeal". - 19.
+The decision rendered will not be subject to an appeal. [...]". - 17.
+On 5 January 2016, the IAAF informed the Athlete that it had not "received any acknowledgement of receipt of the attached letter or request for a hearing from you by the given deadline of Friday 1st January 2016".
+However, the Appellant granted the Athlete an exceptional extension until Sunday 10th January 2016 to confirm whether he wished to have a hearing and, if so, which option from the ones proposed on its 18 December 2015 e-mail.
+The IAAF also noted that if the Athlete failed to confirm that he wished to have a hearing within the above deadline, he would "be deemed (i) to have waived your right to a hearing and (ii) to have accepted an anti-doping rule violation under IAAF Rule 32.2(a) and a 4-year sanction in accordance with Rule 40.2(a).
+In this event, the IAAF will notify both you and the Anti-Doping Organisations with a right of appeal of the conclusion in your case". - 18.
+On 29 January 2016, the Athlete confirmed with the IAAF by email that he wanted his case to be referred to the Court of Arbitration for Sport (the "CAS") and that he preferred a hearing "before a CAS Panel as a single hearing, with the agreement of WADA and any other anti-doping organization with a right of appeal, in accordance with Rule 38.19 and the decision rendered will not be subject to an appeal". - 19.
 On 8 February 2016, both WADA and the Russian Anti-Doping Agency ("RUSADA") informed the IAAF that they consented to submit this case directly to the CAS with no requirement for a prior hearing. - 20.
-On 12 February 2016, the ARAF informed the IAAF that it did not object to directly submitting this case to the CAS with no requirement for a prior hearing.
+On 12 February 2016, the ARAF informed the IAAF that it did not object to directly submitting this case to the CAS with no requirement for a prior hearing. - 21.
+On 22 February 2016, the IAAF informed the Athlete that it had initiated an investigation into a potential anti-doping rule violation following receipt of an Adverse Passport Finding report issued by the IAAF's Athlete Passport Management Unit ("APMU") pursuant to IAAF Anti-Doping Regulations.
+In its correspondence, the IAAF informed the Athlete as follows: